 As a music dramaturg, he co-founded and co-directs the trans-traditional Trickster Orchestra, which won the German Jazz Award 2022 as Best Large Ensemble and the 2022 TONALi Award for Contemporary Music, and he has previously worked for the Berlin Philharmonic as well as for jazz ensembles within the cosmos of ECM.
 In 2020, he became an international nominator of the Aga Khan Music Awards.
-In his ongoing journalistic activities, he publishes in the TRAFO Blog for Transregional Research, VAN music magazine, and hosts events at Berlin's international literature festival, the poetry festival versfest, the Leipzig Book Fair, and the Berliner Philharmonie.
+In his ongoing journalistic activities, he publishes in the TRAFO Blog for Transregional Research, VAN music magazine, and hosts discussions at Berlin's international literature festival, the poetry festival versfest, and the Berliner Philharmonie.

 First Supervisor: Prof. Dr. Wendy M. K. Shaw

 "Sinan’s Iconic Practices: Staging Early Modern Ottoman Architecture and Power" (panel Branding the Middle East: A Book Project) The Middle East in Myth and Reality, 12th Nordic Society for Middle Eastern Studies Conference, Reykjavik, September 2022

 "From Representation to Presence: Heritage, Performing Arts, and the Polyphonic Islamic Art Museum" (section Material Culture, Art History, and Archaeology) 34th German Oriental Studies Conference, Deutsche Morgenländische Gesellschaft and Freie Universität, Berlin, September 2022